 Chocolate contains anandamide, known as nature’s ‘bliss molecule’, which is very chemically similar to cannabinoids.

 You might be surprised to find that chocolate has a whole host of health benefits!
 Although it is widely considered to be an indulgent sweet treat, dark chocolate provides a wealth of great nutrients and antioxidants.
 Let’s dive into a few…

 Chocolate contains naturally occurring anandamide, known as nature’s ‘bliss molecule’.
-Anandamide is very chemically similar to cannabinoids, binding to the body’s endocannabinoid system receptors much like CBD and CBN to help stimulate mental wellness and stabilize mood.
+Anandamide is very chemically similar to cannabinoids, binding to the body’s endocannabinoid system receptors much like CBD, CBG, CBN, and THC to help stimulate mental wellness and stabilize mood.

 Theobromine is a naturally occurring compound found in chocolate.
 Evidence suggests that theobromine can help in reducing inflammation, promoting heart health, and improving cognitive function.